-Gum disease has now been linked to a variety of health issues such as strokes, diabetes, heart disease, and even heart disease.
+Gum disease has now been linked to various health issues such as strokes, diabetes, heart disease, and even heart disease.
 It couldn’t be more important to take care of your teeth – but simply brushing twice a day and a bi-annual visit to the dentist won’t cut it anymore.

 Ways Of Boosting Your Oral Hygiene Daily Routine For Better Health

-If you are going to drink foods in the morning such as orange juice that has acid in them – those drinks and foods temporarily soften the enamel of your teeth so if you immediately follow up with brushing, you can actually remove more of your enamel.
+If you are going to drink juice in the morning, such as orange juice that has acid in them – those drinks and foods temporarily soften the enamel of your teeth, so if you immediately follow up with brushing, you can actually remove more of your enamel.
 So, wait a little while, say for about 30 to 60 minutes and let that settle.

 Switching to a soft-bristled brush.
 Everyone pretty much knows you should change your toothbrush every two to three months, but if you are using a hard brush, consider replacing it, they are abrasive – and can cause long term damage over time.
-Along with that, you can start by brushing in the back and give it the attention it deserves.
+You can also start by brushing in the back and giving it the attention it deserves.